Sourdough Starter Troubleshooting Guide and FAQ

 Q: Can I make a gluten free sourdough starter?

-Yes, technically this is possible.
+Yes, this is possible!
 Gluten free starters behave extremely differently and require a completely different baking approach.
 There are various flour options you can try, so you’ll need to do more research to figure out what is best for you.

-I am not experienced on gluten-free sourdough baking, but there are lots of other resources (Vanilla and Bean, as well as King Arthur Flour) if you’re interested.
+I am not experienced with gluten-free sourdough baking, but there are great resources (Vanilla and Bean, as well as King Arthur Flour) out there if you’re interested.

 Q: Can I use packaged yeast in my starter?

 No!
 Sourdough starters are cultures of wild yeast/lactic acid bacteria.
-You cannot jumpstart or create a starter with commercial or dried yeast.
+You cannot jumpstart or create an a sourdough starter from commercial or dried yeast.
+It sort of defeats the point.

 Q: What is a 100% hydration starter?
 What does that mean?

-Hydration refers to water quantity relative to total weight of flour.
-A 100% hydration sourdough starter is fed and maintained with equal parts water and flour.
-Most sourdough bread recipes use this type of starter.
+Hydration refers to water (or other liquids) quantity relative to total weight (grams) of flour.
+A 100% hydration sourdough starter is fed and maintained with equal parts flour and water by weight.
+Most sourdough bread recipes call for and use this type of starter.

 Starter Maintenance Questions;

-Q: Can I switch or transition flours over time?
+Q: Can I switch or transition flour types over time?

-If your starter is brand new, I don’t recommend constantly switching your flours (type or brand) as it will impact activity and can create a lot of confusion.
+If your starter is brand new, I don’t recommend constantly switching your flours (type or brand) as this will impact its activity and can create confusion if you’re looking to establish a solid feeding schedule.

-However, if your starter is active and mature, you can definitely change your flours as desired or if simply run out of one type.
+However, if your starter is active and mature, you can change flour type as desired or needed.
 I recommend transitioning the flours slowly over the course of a week.
-Remember that flours behave differently and feeding schedules might need to be adjusted.
+Remember that flours behave differently and you may need to adjust your feeding schedule.

 Q: How do I scale my starter up or down for baking or other reasons?